chrisweb/web-audio-api-player/README.md

 ```

 Note: the **soundsBaseUrl** is the first option we set, it will tell the player what the full URL for the songs source is (for example <https://www.example.com/songs/>) or if the player and songs are hosted on the same domain the path is enough, **loopQueue** by default is set to false, I enable it here, this means that at the end of a queue (a playlist) the player won't stop but instead go back to the first song and play that song

+Note 2: for a full list of all available player options check out the [player options chapter](#player-options)

 next we initialize the player using our options object and get a player instance in return: